unsorted-ai/unsorted-ai-mcp/README.md

 - **get_portfolio**

   - **Description**: Fetch on‑chain token balances for up to 2 wallet addresses.
+Modifies alchemy portfolio response to suit LLM use.
   - **Input schema**:

     ```json